gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * Headset Audio Gateway (HSP/HFP) - the PulseAudio card will provide a pair PulseAudio source and sink which together act as an AG device

-Bluetooth backend listens to BlueZ and oFono events on D-Bus and automatically creates PulseAudio cards and hardware sources and sinks for all discovered Bluetooth devices.
+Bluetooth backend listens to BlueZ and oFono events on D-Bus and automatically creates PulseAudio cards, sources, and sinks for all discovered Bluetooth devices.

 The mapping of the PulseAudio object hierarchy to the Bluetooth object hierarchy is the following: